TikTok's biggest trends right now (2025)

 '2025 ins and outs' lists

-Share your 2025 New year's resolutions by curating a highly personalized ins and out list.
+Share 2025 New year's resolutions by curating a highly personalized ins and out list.
 Following on from 2024, this trend gained steam on TikTok once again to stir up a conversation on the FYP.
-Some popular ins' have been trying journaling and auditing friendships, while some popular outs' have been using the phrase "demure" and toxic productivity. examples are.
-Simply record a casual clip of yourself and overlay your text to share your goals and join this TikTok trend.
+Some popular ins' have been trying journaling and auditing friendships, while some popular outs' have been using the word 'demure' and toxic productivity. examples are.
+Simply record a casual clip of yourself and overlay text to share goals and join this TikTok trend.

 2025 ins and outs